 I’ve yet to try this route but I’d give it a try at least once if I needed to.

 Removing the spline

-1. Remove the old spline to release the old screen.
+1. Place the damaged screen on a flat work surface.
+Remove the old spline to release the old screen.

 A screen spline is a long foamy rope thing that holds the screen in place.
 Since it isn’t glued in, it’s effortless to remove.

 Find where the spline starts and stops, dig into the corner with a screwdriver, and pull it out.